DorFerenc/cloud-fortress/README.md

 CloudFortress is a Python-based CNAPP-lite scanner engineered for DevSecOps teams, security engineers, and cloud architects to **automate detection**, **visualize risk**, and **accelerate remediation** in AWS environments.

+## What we scan

+### 🧑‍💼 IAM Roles
+- **Over-permissive policies**: Identifies roles with wildcard actions (`"Action": "*"`) or resources (`"Resource": "*"`).
+- **Privilege escalation paths**: Detects `iam:PassRole` and other dangerous actions that let a user swap into higher-privilege roles.
+- **Missing MFA enforcement**: Flags policies lacking MFA conditions on sensitive operations.
+- **Unused roles**: Spots roles that have never been used, reducing your attack surface.

+> **Why it matters:** Over-privileged or stale IAM roles are a top entry point for attackers to escalate privileges or move laterally in your cloud environment.

+---

+### 🪣 S3 Buckets
+- **Public ACLs & policies**: Flags buckets open to “AllUsers” via ACL or `"Principal": "*"` policies.
+- **Encryption status**: Checks for server-side encryption (AES256 or KMS).
+- **Versioning**: Ensures versioning is enabled to recover from accidental deletions.
+- **Access logging**: Verifies that bucket access logs are being captured.

+> **Why it matters:** Misconfigured S3 buckets are one of the leading causes of data leaks and compliance failures.

+---

+### 🖥️ EC2 Instances
+- **Secrets in user data**: Detects embedded passwords or AWS keys in launch scripts.
+- **Open SSH/RDP ports**: Flags security group rules allowing port 22/3389 from `0.0.0.0/0`.
+- **IMDSv1 enabled**: Finds instances still allowing token-less metadata access (risk of SSRF data theft).

+> **Why it matters:** Exposed instance metadata or user-data secrets let attackers snatch credentials and pivot deeper into your network.

+---

+### 🌐 Security Groups
+- **Ingress from anywhere**: Flags any rule with `0.0.0.0/0` and sensitive ports (e.g., 22, 3389, 3306).
+- **Wide port ranges**: Detects `0-65535` openings.
+- **Unrestricted egress**: Finds outbound rules to the entire internet.
+- **Duplicate rules**: Collapses repeated rules, bumping severity to reflect compounded risk.

+> **Why it matters:** Overly permissive firewall rules are a direct path for attackers to reach and exfiltrate resources.

+---

 ## Key Features
 - **Comprehensive Coverage**: Programmatic scans of S3 buckets, IAM roles, EC2 instances & Security Groups.
 - **Actionable Insights**: Prioritized findings with **risk severity**, **MITRE ATT&CK mapping**, and **fix recommendations**.